jackraiferbaruch/msds_uc_boulder/README.md

 Will be divided into notebooks and projects by subject, not course.

-Notebooks will be named on a per course basis, no quiz or assignment files included.
+Notebooks will be named by course or subject, depending on my humor on a given day.

 Current topics and sub-topics:
 - Mathematics